 Applying the provisions of the Istanbul Convention without any discrimination on the basis of gender identity would mean, for example, ensuring that the gender identity of transgender persons should not bar them from the support and protection guaranteed in relation to domestic violence, sexual assault, rape or forced marriage.
 The same goes for women in same-sex relationships, so that all women, including lesbian, bisexual and transgender women have access to domestic violence shelters, for example, and the right to live a life free from violence.
 This may also include gay men who are confronted with domestic violence.
-99
+'44

-Although the Law on Protection of the Family and the Prevention of Violence against Women, which refers to the Istanbul Convention, is still in force and applicable in Turkey, such withdrawal is still considered as backlash for Turkey under relevant EU reports40 as the Istanbul Convention also covers LGBTQ+ individuals in its scope.
-The national law regulated in parallel with the Istanbul Convention and enacted specifically as per Turkey's obligation under the Istanbul Convention aims to protect women against all types of violence and also to prevent, prosecute and eliminate violence against women and domestic violence.
+Although the Law on Protection of the Family and the Prevention of Violence against Women, which refers to the Istanbul Convention, is still in force and applicable in Turkey, such withdrawal is still considered as backlash for Turkey under relevant EU reports as the Istanbul Convention also covers LGBTQ+ individuals in its scope.
+With the exception of certain parts that have caused controversy, such as the scope of its protection, the national law aims to provide regulation generally in parallel with the Istanbul Convention.
+It enacted - specifically as per Turkey's obligation under the Convention - provisions to protect women against all types of violence and to prevent, prosecute and eliminate violence against women and domestic violence.
+The political tension surrounding the Istanbul Convention, which eventually led to Turkey deciding to withdraw from the Convention, also led the state to adopt an action on its own terms: the Fourth National Action Plan for Combating Violence against Women (2021-2025).
+A parliamentary commission has been established to investigate the causes of violence against women and determine the measures to be taken within the Grand National Assembly of Turkey.